-The Centers for Medicare & Medicaid Services (CMS) launched the Advancing Prevention and Reducing Childhood Caries in Medicaid and CHIP Learning Collaborative to support state Medicaid and Children’s Health Insurance Program (CHIP) agencies’ efforts to improve children’s oral health.
+The Centers for Medicare & Medicaid Services (CMS) launched the Advancing Prevention and Reducing Childhood Caries in Medicaid and CHIP Learning Collaborative to support state Medicaid and Children’s Health Insurance Program (CHIP) agencies to improve children’s oral health.

-The Learning Collaborative consists of two parts: a webinar series and an affinity group beginning in fall 2020.
-The webinar series will include presentations from experts in the field as well as tools that states can use to drive improvement in children’s oral health outcomes.
-States interested in taking action on the concepts and tools introduced through the webinar series will have the opportunity to participate in an action-oriented affinity group, which will support states in designing and implementing quality improvement (QI) projects.
-Participation in the webinar series is not a requirement of affinity group participation.
+The Learning Collaborative consists of two parts: a three-part webinar series and an affinity group.
+The webinar series includes presentations from experts in the field as well as tools that states can use to drive improvement in children’s oral health outcomes.
+States interested in taking action on the concepts and tools introduced through the webinar series will have the opportunity to participate in an action-oriented affinity group, that will support states in designing and implementing quality improvement (QI) projects.